edahlgren/demo-guide-test/input/share-sync.md

 ## Why this workflow

 The files inside the demo are likely owned by a different user (e.g. root) than the files outside the demo (e.g. your user ID).
 When you run 'demo share', files are not only efficiently copied, they are also changed so you own them and therefore can modify them outside of the demo.
-When you run 'demo sync', files are changed back to the user in the demo so you can also easily access them there.
+When you run 'demo sync', file ownership is changed to your user in the demo so you can also easily access them in the demo again.

-Some tools do this automatically, like the unison tool and network filesystems.
+Some tools do this automatically, like the unison tool and most network filesystems.
 We use rsync because:

-- It's stable
-- It makes it clear what's happening
+- No setup required
-- You choose when to sync (only when needed)
+- You choose when to sync, as needed
-- It requires no special setup or permissions on your local computer
+- It's stable and easy to understand (e.g. copy file diffs)

-If you want to keep some directories in the demo and your shared directory automatically in sync, you can easily write a script that runs 'demo share' and 'demo sync' in a loop.
-We don't provide a script so you can choose how to watch files for changes, how to handle sync errors, and how to handle syncing when it takes a long time.
+If you want to keep some directories in the demo automatically in sync with your shared directory, you can write a small script that executes 'demo share' and 'demo sync' in a loop.
+A script isn't provided because you may have specific needs and preferences for handling syncing errors that happen in the background.

 ## Help